 As if he had read my mind, he started mentioning how hard it is to find genuine spirits around.
 “You thought I wanted somethin’ from ya, didn’t ya?”
 I admitted so with a nod.
-“We all come from different place; we’re all different colors.
+“We all come from different places; we’re all different colors.
 And in reality, we’re all spirits enclosed in meatbags.”

 My response of laughter couldn’t be controlled.
 And as I laughed, I was amazed to see his stoic veneer melt into a 2-second chuckle.
 He felt it, too.
-And realizing his cowboy façade had cracked, he cranked his mini-engine again.
+And, realizing his cowboy façade had cracked, he cranked his mini-engine again.

 I took the queue for his exit and thanked him again for his kindness.